ordroid/GO_RecoNet/README.md

 After installing and activating the environment, run script.sh file which includes the needed commands for training/predicting.

 ## Overview
+Note: This is the shortened version of our documentation.
+For more detailed information, please check out the PDF named: [ReadMe-More_Info.pdf](/ReadMe-More_Info.pdf).
 In this project, we considered some reconstruction architectures such as U-Net, deep residual network, Transformers, SRGAN (a version of GAN), and custom CNNs.
 The chosen network was U-Net with skip connections, detailed as follows:

 - **Input**: First passes through a sampling layer.